logux/core/README.md

 After synchronization events from other log could have lower `id`, because they was created before synchronization.
-But `added` shows only when event was added to this log, now when thay was created.
+But `added` shows only when event was added to this log, now when they was created.

 As result events in synchronized logs will have same `id`, but different `added` metadata.